kbase/kb_sdk/doc/kb_sdk_edit_module.md

 Your method can require authentication by adding that declaration at the end of the method.

-If you will be loading or saving any data from the workspace, make sure you accept a workspace reference in the input parameters(You may have noticed example module KIDL spec uses workspace names.
-This gets the job done but can cause race conditions in rare cases so you are better off using references)
+If you will be loading or saving any data from the workspace, make sure you accept a workspace reference in the input parameters.
+(You may have noticed the example module KIDL spec uses workspace names.
+This gets the job done but can cause race conditions in rare cases which is why references are preferred)

 ```
     typedef structure {